rakshith077-bn/PEFT/README.md

 This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgments
-- The Vision Transformer model used in this project was pre-trained on the **ImageNet-21k** dataset.
+- The Vision Transformer model used in this project was pre-trained on the **ImageNet-21k** dataset. https://huggingface.co/models?search=google/vit.
+Neccessary citations have been provided in places used.
 - This can be used for CSCI-525.10 as a part of Phase 3 option 1 (PEFT)